 In 2016 we have updated to version 4 which generates Cates plots in a format that should be easier for people who are colour blind or when using a black and white printer.
 The yellow faces (those who benefit from treatment) now have a straight mouth to distinguish them from the smiley green faces (those with a good outcome on treatment or the comparison) and the unhappy red ones (those with a bad outcome on either treatment).

-Visual Rx has been updated to version 3 in September 2008.
+Visual Rx was previously updated to version 3 in 2008.
 To see how the programme has been improved please look at “What’s new” in the Visual Rx help file.

 Visual Rx is designed to help in the process of translation of evidence into practice.
 The benefits and risks of treatment from clinical trials tend to be presented as relative measures, for example statin treatment may reduce the risk of suffering a cerebro-vascular event by one quarter (or 25%).
 This finding seems to be true for patients at low and high risk of such events, so it is a useful generalisation.
 However, the impact on an individual patient will vary according to their pre-existing risk.
 To apply this evidence to individuals means translation of the relative measure into an absolute measure (so a 20% risk over 10 years without statins would fall to a 15% risk if statins are taken).

 Visual Rx is particularly useful in relation to the results of Cochrane Systematic Reviews which are presented on the Cochrane Library.
 The data & analyses can be reached for an individual review on the Library by scrolling down the menu on the left of the review and clicking under “Supplementary Information” on the Data & Analyses link.
 The data can be found for each outcome by double-clicking on the individual lines on the summary screen, and the overall pooled Odds Ratio or Risk Ratio (with its 95% Confidence Interval) is also shown for each outcome in the column at the right hand end of the table.